 Won’t Take Advantage of All the Travel Perks?
 Consider This Card Instead

 While The Platinum Card® from American Express can be a good deal for those who travel often, it doesn’t make sense for people who never fly.
-If you fall into that category, you could always consider the Barclaycard Arrival Plus® World Elite Mastercard® instead.

 While this card doesn’t offer the same level of perks, it does let you earn 2X miles on all of your purchases, which is significantly more than The Platinum Card® from American Express.
 Meanwhile, you can use your points to book and type of travel you want without worrying about blackout dates or capacity controls.
 Plus, this card comes with an equally huge welcome bonus and with an annual fee (waived first year) that is a fraction of what The Platinum Card® from American Express costs.